Victoria Conkling-Whitney: Early life

-Victoria Geraldine Conkling was born in 1859 near Columbus, Ohio.
+Victoria Geraldine Conkling was born in either the latter half of 1842 or first half of 1843 near Columbus, Ohio.
 Received her earliest education in the university town of Westerville, Ohio.
-On the death of her father, David Conkling, an attorney, her mother, Cynthia A. Hill, also an attorney, brought her family to Missouri, where a brother had preceded them, and they made Missouri their home.
+On the death of her father, David Conklin, an attorney, her mother, Cynthia A. Hill, also an attorney, brought her family to Missouri, where a brother had preceded them, and they made Missouri their home.
 Both her parents were of Colonial ancestry.
 She was of the seventh generation, on her mother's side, from John Alden and Priscilla De Molineux, who, with her father, mother and brother, all French Huguenots, came to New England with others of that immortal band, in the Mayflower, in 1620.
 William De Molineux was the tenth, and John Alden the seventh signer of the "Mayflower Compact," the first declaration of equal rights ever promulgated.
-The Conklings came to New England in 1638.
-That they and their descendants were loyal to the principle of freedom is shown by the fact that there were 145 stalwart men enrolled in the army and navy of the Revolutionary War.
+The Conklins, members of the "Westchester line," came to New England about 1665.
+That they and their descendants were loyal to the principle of freedom is shown by the fact that there were 145 stalwart men of the Westchester and Long-Island lines of Conklins enrolled in the army and navy of the Revolutionary War.
 On her mother's side she numbers both the Adams, John Adams and John Quincy Adams, the Poet Henry Wadsworth Longfellow, Bryant, Major-General John Mason, for thirty years Commander-in-Chief of the Colonial Armies, and hero of the Pequot War.
 Major Daniel Mason also.
 Whitney was eligible to each and every Colonial and Revolutionary Society in the United States.

 Victoria Conkling-Whitney's ancestry included a distinguished line of lawyers and statesmen on both sides, and therefore her love for law and politics was an inherited one.
 She was first admitted to practice in Kingman, Kansas.
 The examining board consisted of three lawyers appointed by the Judge of the Circuit Court; when it was announced in court that the report was ready to be made, the Judge suspended all proceedings, the chairman commending her examination to the women of Kansas as worthy of their emulation.
 After coming to St. Louis, Whitney went before the St. Louis Court of Appeals, and was the first woman ever admitted before it.
 Later the Supreme Court of her adopted State convened in special session to admit her to practice, adjourning immediately thereafter, when the entire bench with the Chief Justice offered congratulations.
 She was later, while on a business journey to Washington, introduced by the Hon.
 Belva Ann Lockwood to the Supreme Court of the District of Columbia, and they also convened in special session to admit her to practice.
 After this she went before the Supreme Court of New York, being presented by Gen. Roger Atkinson Pryor, himself a foremost member of the Supreme Judiciary.
 Her papers were prepared, and she took the oath the same day — a distinction not often conferred on applicants.